VESPERS - Very Sensitive Elemental and Structural Probe Employing Radiation from a Synchrotron

 Purchased Access

 Purchased access offers quick and accurate solutions to proprietary questions.
-CLS scientists develop an experimental plan based on the client’s needs, and conduct all data collection and analysis, resulting in a detailed report with key answers to critical questions.
+CLS scientists develop experimental plans based on clients' needs, collect and analyze data, and provide detailed reports with key answers to critical questions.

 Peer-Reviewed Access